Anna Klara Fischer: Under National Socialism

 At the start of 1933 the Hitler government took power.
 This was followed by a rapid switch to one-party dictatorship.
 Fischer succeeded in negotiating the contradictions of those times.
 A deeply committed pacifist, openly horrified by the role played by government paramilitaries in enforcing the will of the party, she was able to prevent, the incorporation of the "Deutsche Frauenbund für alkoholfreie Kultur" into the "Nationalsozialistische Frauenschaft" ("National Socialist Women's League"), until 1943, despite coming under intense political pressure to do so earlier.
 In 1933, many in Europe who believed that German austerity and unemployment could not be any worse under the new government than they had been under successive governments since 1930 and earlier.
 There was also widespread hope placed in the new leader, who during the middle 1930s let it be known that, out of concern for his own health, he was moving towards a vegetarian diet.
 Hitler was also believed to drink alcohol, by the standards of the times, only very sparingly.
 It was possible to hope that the need for "healthy living" and the accompanying struggle against the drug alcohol, with all its destructive consequences for families, women, children and young people, would be reflected in government policy.
 Disappointingly, healthy living for the masses turned out not to be a government priority, however.
 In her capacity as national chair of the "Deutsche Frauenbund für alkoholfreie Kultur", Anna Klara Fischer looked after more than 400 female athletes at the 1936 Berlin Olympiade.

 Post war

 She continued her work after 1945, overseeing the rebuilding the alcohol-free bars and restaurant destroyed by British and American bombing during the early 1940s, and then |further extending the network.
-When, at Fischer's suggestion, the Woman's Christian Temperance Union chose Bremen for their 1956 convention, she was elected a vice-president of the organisation.
-In November 1962 she attended the organisation's 22nd "World Women's Tem[erance Union" in New Delhi and was elected "first vice-president".
+Upon Fischer's suggestion, the Woman's Christian Temperance Union chose Bremen for their 1956 convention, she was elected a vice-president of the organisation.
+In November 1962 she attended the organisation's 22nd "World Women's Temperance Union" in New Delhi and was elected "first vice-president".

 In 1946 she teamed up with the feminist-politicians Agnes Heineken, Anna Stiegler, Käthe Lübeck and Irmgard Enderle to found the Bremen Women's Committee ("Bremer Frauenausschuss" / BFA), a widely acknowledged cross party and religiously interdenominational federation of women's organisations from all levels of society in Bremen.
 Between 1951 and 1959 she served as president of the BFA in succession to Heineken.